 People tend to drink more during major disasters, personal crises and unsettling times.
-It is not surprising that there is an increase in alcohol consumption during this COVID-19 pandemic.
 We are living in a time of great social anxiety and stress and turning to alcohol in these situations can be an expected, but should not be advised.

 Most people drink on a weekly basis and for social reasons.
 It is enjoyable, relaxing and a central part of the Australian lifestyle.
-Alcohol is not the solution to this current situation, and as we are largely unable to drink in social scenarios at the moment, people are drinking more on their own than ever.
+Alcohol is not the solution to this current situation.
+As we are largely unable to drink in social scenarios at the moment, people are drinking more on their own than ever.

-Unfortunately, alcohol as it is a toxin, largely does the complete opposite of this or it impacts the ability for our bodies to get the full benefit of healthy these habits.
+As alcohol as is a toxin it largely has the complete opposite effect.
+It impacts the ability for our bodies to get the full benefit of healthy these habits.
 When it comes to our own health, alcohol has far more negatives than positives.

 See below for how alcohol can impact your weight gain.